-Compulsory voting proponents will need to convince state courts not to follow the reasoning of the Missouri Supreme Court in Whipple, the only state supreme court case to address compulsory voting.
-They will be helped by the flaws in the reasoning by Chief Justice Brace.
-First, decision does not apply the plain meaning of "free exercise of the right" and "free elections."
-These indicates that elections and the act of voting should be free from outside domination; voters should make their own choices, rather than voting the preferences of others.
-These exercise of the right is better understood as freedom from third-party influence on voters' decisions, rather than the choice of whether to cast a ballot in a particular election.
-This interpretation permits voters to make any choice they like when casting a ballot-for any listed candidates, a write-in, or none of the above.
-Courts would apply the clause in cases involving undue influence on that choice made by voters.
+Compulsory voting proponents will need to convince state courts not to follow the reasoning of the Missouri Supreme Court in Whipple, the only state supreme court case to address the issue.
+They will be given an assist by Chief Justice Brace's flawed reasoning, which fails to apply the plain meaning of "free exercise of the right" and "free elections."
+These indicate that elections and the act of voting should be free from outside domination; voters should make their own choices, rather than voting the preferences of others.
+422 "Free exercise of the right" is best understood as freedom from third-party influence on voters' decisions, rather than the choice of whether to cast a ballot in a particular election.
+This interpretation permits voters to make any choice they like when casting a ballot-for any listed candidate, a write-in, or none of the above.
+Courts would apply the clause in cases involving undue influence on the choice made by voters.
+Non-interference with the free exercise of the right of suffrage does not imply the converse-i.e. a right not to participate in elections.